tshepang/blog/content/the-idiots-1998.md

 +++

-Full of powerful moments and superb acting; a very original story and desirable gals (especially the newest member of the group).
+Full of powerful moments and superb acting; a very original story and desirable women (especially the newest member of the group).
 Takes some patience initially, and its eccentricity (and film stock) doesn't help.